SalesforceDevelopersJapan/demo-s1app-jp/DEMO.md

 7. Click **Compact Layout Assignment** and **Edit Assignment**.
 Select **Custom Compact Layout** from the list and click **Save**.

-8. Return to the mobile application.
+8. Return to the **Opinion Question** page in the mobile application.
 Make sure you've refreshed the application.

 	**Note**: Salesforce aggressively caches pages.
 You may have to clear your browser history or close the browser/emulator to see the updated view.